manifold-inc/beam/README.md

-Meam is a simple tool that allows members to write posts to share across your organization.
+Beam is a simple tool that allows members to write posts to share across your organization.
 Think of it like a lightweight internal blog.
 Features include a simple **Markdown-based** editor with preview, **image drag and drop**, comments and likes, **search**, a clean responsive layout with **dark mode support**, and an admin role for hiding posts.

-Meam is a fork of [Beam](https://github.com/planetscale/beam)
+This is a proud fork of the original [Beam](https://github.com/planetscale/beam)

 <img src="src/public/images/screenshot.png" width="690" />